Himalayan cat: Appearance

 The Himalayan resembles the Persian in type, conformation, and coat length and texture.
 The Himalayan does not resemble the Siamese in type.

 Body

 The Himalayan is medium to large in size with a cobby body and low legs.

 Head

 The Himalayan's head is round and massive with a round face and a thick neck.
 The nose is snubbed and pushed in.

 Ears

-The ears of the Himalayan are small and round tipped and slightly pointed forward.
+The ears of the Himalayan are small, round-tipped, and slightly pointed forward.

 Eyes

 The eyes are large and round and spread well apart.
 Pointed Himalayans have blue eyes, non-pointed Himalayans have copper eyes except for the silver and golden tabby which have green eyes.

 Coat

 The Himalayan has a long and thick coat all over the body including the tail and ear and toe tufts.

 Coat colours

 The Himalayan comes in most colours with prohibited colours being mink and sepia.